 AiR in Education

-Since 2010 Arts Tasmania, in collaboration with the Australia Council for the Arts has offered the Artist in Residence (AIR) program to professional Tasmanian artists across all artform areas.
-Over this time the Tasmanian AIR program has become recognised nationally and internationally for its unique residency model which offers both professional development for artists whilst contributing to the arts learning for students and staff in schools.
+Between 2010 to 2016 Arts Tasmania, in collaboration with the Australia Council for the Arts offered the Artist in Residence (AIR) program to professional Tasmanian artists across all artform areas.
+Over this time the Tasmanian AIR program became recognised nationally and internationally for its unique residency model which offered both professional development for artists whilst contributing to the arts learning for students and staff in schools.

-The AiR residency program provides artists with an opportunity to focus on aspects of their practice while immersed in an educational environment.
-It provides pathways for artists to connect their practice to young people and for artists to inspire, re-connect or introduce teachers to new ideas and approaches.
-The program offers students, staff and the college community exposure to professional contemporary artists and their work, with a focus on modelling to students and staff the artist's creative processes and practice rather than working on a specific project outcome for the college or teaching students directly.
+The AiR residency program provided artists with an opportunity to focus on aspects of their practice while immersed in an educational environment.
+It provided pathways for artists to connect their practice to young people and for artists to inspire, re-connect or introduce teachers to new ideas and approaches.
+The program offered students, staff and the college community exposure to professional contemporary artists and their work, with a focus on modelling to students and staff the artist's creative processes and practice rather than working on a specific project outcome for the college or teaching students directly.

-The current AIR program supports professional artists from a variety of art forms to undertake residencies working alongside year 11 and 12 students, in schools and colleges in the public and independent sectors around the state.
-2016 will be the final year of the current program.
+The AIR program supported professional artists from a variety of artforms to undertake residencies working alongside students, in schools and colleges in the public and independent sectors around the state.
+2016 was the final year of the program.

 The girls appeared to enjoy the camaraderie and having a special space during lunchtimes.
 Having a person that they could relate to as a mentor, other than a teacher, to give an insight into the world of an artist and speak to on a different level was much appreciated.

 Lyn Marsden, Arts Teacher, Queechy High School 2011